-4 XTM API Functions
+XTM API Functions

 After you have created an XTM file you are ready to automate the transfer process.
 The XTM API allows you to automate the process.
-DBMaker provides four XTM Transfer APIs; the XTM API in C++, the XTM API in C, the XTM API in Java, and the XTM API stored procedure.
+DBMaker provides four XTM Transfer APIs; the XTM API in C, the XTM API in Java, and the XTM API stored procedure.